Last updated 12/16/17.

 These puppies are the the ones I’ve been calling the Shadow Pups on our dog’s Facebook page.
 I’m calling them that because when she was a stray, their mother would only come out at night – and even then she stuck to the shadows.
 The mother was living on the streets for months before we were able to catch her, and by the time we got hold of her she was almost ready to whelp.
 This litter was born in our home just a few days after we managed to catch her.
-Now that the puppies have been weaned, we’ll spay the mother and give her a forever home with us.
-We can’t keep her puppies, though, so we started adopting them out on March 17th.
+We’ve spayed the mother and given her a forever home with us.
+We started adopting the puppies out on March 17th, 2017.

 The mother is a brindle shepherd mix, and weighs about 60 pounds.
 We think the puppies will weigh somewhere between 50 and 70 pounds when fully grown, but of course we don’t know for sure.
-There are nine puppies: 6 boys and 3 girls.
+We had nine puppies: 6 boys and 3 girls.

-Although we’re planning to adopt most of the Shadow Pups out to people in the Metro Detroit area, we are willing to travel a bit for people we already know.
+Although we’ve adopted most of the Shadow Pups out to people in the Metro Detroit area, we are willing to travel a bit for people we already know.
 We’re very sorry, but we don’t have the time or resources to do the same for strangers.

 We are not a rescue or a shelter, but we will ask you to complete an application and submit to a home visit and vet check just like you’d expect to have through a rescue organization.
 We’ll also ask you to sign an adoption contract that outlines your responsibilities as a pet owner and our responsibilities as the people who are making the pet available to you.
 This is necessary to ensure the safety of the puppies and the satisfaction of the adopters.
 We just want every one of these puppies and their new families to be happy together.

-The adoption fee is $225.
-This fee covers the puppies’ first 10 weeks’ worth of dewormers; their first two vet visits and first two rounds of vaccinations; microchipping (we’ll transfer the accounts to you upon adoption); a collar; several days’ worth of food; a folder with dog behavior and training guides; a favorite toy or two; and at least a week’s supply of any medication.
+The adoption fee is $200.
+This fee covers Albert’s vaccinations and spaying/neutering; microchipping (we’ll transfer the account to you upon adoption); a collar; several days’ worth of food; a folder with dog behavior and training guides; a favorite toy or two; and at least a week’s supply of any medication.
 So far none of them need any medication, but we will make it available if they do.

-We will be taking applications again on Tuesday, May 16th.
+We are now taking applications for Albert.
 The process to approve an application takes about a week – if you want a dog today we are not a good fit for you.

-We’ll also have 2 different puppy starter kits available.
-The “I already have dogs, I’m mostly good” kit will be $50 and will include extra food, more toys, a bag of training treats, a small spray bottle of enzymatic cleaner/odor remover, and puppy-safe shampoo.
+We’ll also have 2 different dog starter kits available.
+The “I already have dogs, I’m mostly good” kit will be $50 and will include extra food, more toys, a bag of training treats, a small spray bottle of enzymatic cleaner/odor remover, and dog-safe shampoo.
 The “I have zero dogs and zero things for dogs!
 HELP!” kit will be $75.
-These will include everything in the “I have dogs” kit plus a puppy-strength leash, a small flannel blanket, bowls, a clicker, a roll of dog mess baggies, and a collar in the next size up.
+These will include everything in the “I have dogs” kit plus a dog-strength leash, a flannel blanket, bowls, a clicker, a roll of dog mess baggies, and some extra toys.
 Please let us know if you’ll need a kit when we do your initial home visit.

 ABOUT THE SHADOW PUPS